 Beginning with four hives that he purchased from his father for the sum of twelve dollars in 1943, he had expanded his operation to well over 2,000 hives by 1992 and sold honey (as a secondary product) to the Nabisco and Kelloggs companies by the semi truck load several times each year.
 His main products were Queens and Packaged Bees...
 Providing most of the nations resale companies with the packages and queens that they sold to rest of the nation.

-He has supplied bees to everyone from the local hobbiest, to the Smithsonian Institute, to the King of Jordan for revitalising their entire nations genetics.
+He has supplied bees to everyone from the local hobbyist, to the Smithsonian Institute, to the King of Jordan for revitalizing their entire nations genetics.
 He has gathered queens from all over the world and studied each species by maintaining their purity as well as developing hybrids to study the effects of each cross.

-As he grew older and began to find himself limited in his physical abilities, he passed his apiaries on to his youngest son Robert Russell, who was also a well known entomologist, commercial bee keeper, and founder of the Russell Research Foundation coordinating a brilliant online network of entomologists and bee keepers from around the globe that continuosly study social activities of colonies, DNA genome of each species, evolutionary progressions, methods of pest and disease control, and hybrid crosses.
+As he grew older and began to find himself limited in his physical abilities, he passed his apiaries on to his youngest son Robert Russell, who was also a well known entomologist, commercial bee keeper, and founder of the Russell Research Foundation coordinating a brilliant online network of entomologists and bee keepers from around the globe that continuously study social activities of colonies, DNA genome of each species, evolutionary progressions, methods of pest and disease control, and hybrid crosses.
 With the combined resources of Robert's apiaries and what little stock remained of his father's, Robert Russell Apiaries grew to suit a changing and much more diverse global market.
-Offering queens from all breeds that have been specially bred to possess resistance against pests and disease, gentleness, early build-up, winter hardiness, lasting longevity, and the heavy laying abilities that are so important to todays commercial markets.
+Offering queens from all breeds that have been specially bred to possess resistance against pests and disease, gentleness, early build-up, winter hardiness, lasting longevity, and the heavy laying abilities that are so important to today's commercial markets.
 On December 8th, 2010 Julius Neal Russell went home to be with the lord.
-In his honor Robert is working to develop a college scholarship program for young men and women that are as in love with entomology as his father was.
 Although Russell Apiaries no longer operates with in Mississippi, we still love the state almost as much as the bees do!
 The lush plant life and abundance of winter and early spring rains make Mississippi an ideal location for raising bees.